Back to Blog

-The Ethics Center is offering a new incentive package for students in its popular online business ethics courses (MOOCs).
+The Ethics Center is relaunching its incentive package for students in its popular online business ethics courses (MOOCs).
 In addition to the benefits listed below, participants have the opportunity to be Social Media Ambassadors through our SMAP (Social Media Ambassadors Program.)
-On Twitter, tweet about the course as you take them, using the hashtag #MarkkulaMOOC.
-Prepared tweets allow users to easily click and tweet!
-The most frequent tweeter by November 7 will win a $50 Amazon gift card.
+On Twitter, follow @scuethics and tweet about the course as you take them, using the hashtag #MarkkulaMOOC.
+Prepared tweets embedded in the course easily allow users to easily click and tweet!
+The most frequent tweeter by March 3 will win a $50 Amazon gift card!

 Other benefits include: